DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 She slowly ascended onto altar.

-With her hand, made of blue mucus, she attempted to touch stone image of the Heavenly Lord Alfreyja...
+With her hand, made of blue mucus, she attempted to touch the stone image of the Heavenly Lord Alfreyja...

 "Stop it.
 Do not touch."